HB1733 (2026) Detail

 HOUSE BILL 1733

-AN ACT relative to default electric service procurement and the recovery of competitive market supply costs.
+AN ACT relative to the reconciliation of default electric service rates.

 SPONSORS: Rep. Harrington, Straf.
 18